Osha 30 General Industry Vs Construction

 Real-World Example

 General Industry covers some of that.
 But not the way Construction does.
-Which means the Construction course spends serious time on fall protection systems, scaffold user training, stairways and ladders, cranes and derricks, and the competent person concept.
+Think about it: the Construction course spends serious time on fall protection systems, scaffold user training, stairways and ladders, cranes and derricks, and the competent person concept.
 General Industry touches on fall protection — but it's not the same depth, and it's not framed around a dynamic worksite.

 That team?
 They'd have been better served by a mix.
 Or at minimum, the Construction course with a General Industry supplement.